home-assistant/home-assistant.io/source/dashboards/cards.markdown

 There are several different card types, each with their own configuration options.
 They can be categorized in terms of their function:

-- Specific to a device type or {% term service %}: alarm, light, humidifier, thermostat, plant status, media control, map, weather forecast, shopping list, map, logbook, and calendar card
+- **Specific to a device type or {% term service %}**: alarm, light, humidifier, thermostat, plant status, media control, map, weather forecast, shopping list, map, logbook, and calendar card
-- Grouping or arranging other cards: vertical stack, horizontal stack, and grid card
+- **Grouping other cards**: vertical stack, horizontal stack, and grid card
-- Logic function: conditional and entity filter card
+- **Logic function**: conditional and entity filter card
-- Display generic data: sensor, history graph, statistic, statistics graph, energy, gauge, webpage card
+- **Display generic data**: sensor, history graph, statistic, statistics graph, energy, gauge, and webpage card
-- Control devices and entities: button and entity card
+- **Control devices and entities**: button and entity card
-- Some are a combination of display and control elements: area, picture elements, picture glance
+- **Some are a combination of display and control elements**: area, picture elements, and picture glance card

 ## Adding cards to your dashboard